Lordodson/Lordodson/README.md

-Hello, I'm Cody, I'm a computer science student at Full Sail University and a TD Probe Associate Technician at Micron Tech.
+Hello, I'm Cody, I'm a computer science student at Full Sail University, and a TD Probe Associate Technician at Micron Tech.
 Inc.
-This is a repository for my old/new projects and labs.

 I work with a multitude of languages.
-I mostly upload in C#/C++/Python I keep my projects private, please ask if you'd like to view projects.
+I mostly upload in C#/C++/Python I keep my projects and labs private, please ask if you'd like to view projects.
 Thanks for visiting!

 REPOSITORIES: